- 10+ Guests Price as advertised*

 Approximately 17 miles with 600 feet of climbing

 Healdsburg to Armstrong Redwoods Loop with Sweetwater Climb

 Approximately 42 miles with 2,500 feet of climbing

 Breakfast | Lunch | Social Hour | Dinner

-Take a final morning spin through Dry Creek Valley to loosen your legs or enjoy a peaceful morning in Healdsburg and the chance to do some shopping and wine tasting in the town plaza.
-Sip a cappuccino at the Dry Creek General Store mid-ride while overlooking lush vineyards before pedaling into Healdsburg.
+Take a final morning spin through Dry Creek Valley to loosen your legs or enjoy a peaceful morning in Healdsburg and the chance to do some last minute shopping and wine tasting in the town plaza.
+Sip a cappuccino at the Dry Creek General Store mid-ride while overlooking lush vineyards before pedaling back into Healdsburg.
 Take some time to freshen up before checking out of the hotel.
-You'll board a private shuttle at 11:00 AM taking you back to the Westin St. Francis in San Francisco.
+NEW FOR 2020: You're guides will shuttle you at 11:00 AM, taking you to the Napa Transit Center in downtown Napa.